unwieldycat/foundational/docs/contributing.md

 - Keep large or frequently used regexes in `regexes.ts`
 - Avoid `let` variables if you're not going to change it's value
 - Don't add production dependencies

+## Questions
+If you have a question or would like to discuss something about the project, visit the discussions tab!

+We kindly ask you follow our [Code of Conduct](./CODE_OF_CONDUCT.md) when partaking in discussions.